Support the Herd at Karen Elephant Habitat

 Booking Details: Bookings close at 5pm (GMT+7) on the day before the date of your tour if made in person at our office or 24 hours in advance if booking online.
 A 30% non-refundable deposit is required to secure your booking.
 The balance should be paid at our Chiang Mai office by 8pm on the day before your tour.

-When the owner, Toy, heard about the ‘Saddle Off’ program he became interested and decided to join in October 2017 to provide a better life for his elephants.
+When the owner, Toey, heard about the ‘Saddle Off’ program he became interested and decided to join in October 2017 to provide a better life for his elephants.
 Toey grew up around elephants and understands their nature well.
-There are three female elephants at this project, who are enjoying the new lives with time to forage in the jungle and play in the mud pit and bathe in the stream.
+The female elephants at this project are enjoying their new lives with time to forage in the jungle and play in the mud pit and bathe in the stream.
 In November 2019, Mae Kaew gave birth to a beautiful baby girl, named Lanna.
 Toey is happy to see the elephants under his care living in their jungle home - freed from riding and shows.
 Since their retirement, the elephants now have time to interact freely with each other, recover their natural instincts and have developed close bonds.
 They are more relaxed, have gained weight, and the condition of their skin has noticeably improved.
-Toy has been inspired by the ecotourism movement with travelers choosing to observe elephants in their jungle habitat.
+Toey has been inspired by the ecotourism movement with travellers choosing to observe elephants in their jungle habitat.
 The Karen family farms pumpkins, elephant grass, and bananas, in addition to purchasing corn stalks and other food from local farmers to make sure that the elephants are well provided for.